Andrea-Augello/Binary-calculator/README.md

 Since it is not possible with the selected environment to have the Raspberry automatically load the source code from the storage at startup, the code is to be sent via a serial connection.

 The file transfer happens character by character at a quite limited speed, with significant delay after every character and newline, furthermore, every file has to be selected singularly.
 To cut down on transfer times, it is convenient to use a bash script to exclude unessential parts of the code (i.e. comments and empty lines), remove unnecessary newlines, and merge everything into a single file.
+This script can be called from a Makefile for ease of use.

 The developed script, `merge_source.sh`, makes use of `awk`[@awk] to recognize comments and not print them, and remove newlines, `sed`[@sed] adds a newline after each ';' so that after each word is compiled, there will be a 100 ms delay.